mahdims/CluVRP-solver/README.md

-# Capacited Vehicle Routing Problem (CVRP) Simple, Fast and flexible solver
+# Clustered Vehicle Routing Problem (CluVRP) Simple, Fast and flexible solver

 The solver has three simple steps
 -  Aggregation of customers based on given subgroups (zones, clusters, or micro postcodes) and creating the reduced graph.